acorneld/JPACRUDProject/README.md

     When user selects the Submit button all inputed fields are added to the database by way of the SpringMVC provided <strong>addTeam.do</strong> RequestMapping found in the <strong>CSGOTeamController.java</strong> and then user is given the option to click Home and  be returned to the aforementioned homepage at <strong>/WEB-INF/home.jsp</strong>
     </li>

-    <li> Delete Team! will remove the Team from the database by way of the SpringMVC provided <strong>deleteTeam.do</strong> RequestMapping found in the <strong>CSGOTeamController.java</strong> and then the user is given the option to return home by clicking the Home button<strong>/WEB-INF/home.jsp</strong>
+    <li> Delete Team will remove the Team from the database by way of the SpringMVC provided <strong>deleteTeam.do</strong> RequestMapping found in the <strong>CSGOTeamController.java</strong> and then the user is given the option to return home by clicking the Home button<strong>/WEB-INF/home.jsp</strong>
     </li>
     <li> Update Team will carry the user through the previously explained update sequence.
     </li>